How much should I pay back on my credit card every month?

 All of it.
 That’s the simple, true answer.

-It’s also not necessarily possible or easy for people who have ended up situations with large amounts of credit card debt.
+It’s also not necessarily possible or easy for people who have ended up in situations with large amounts of credit card debt.
 So while paying your balance off every month is great if you can do it, and we should all strive to get to that point so we don’t have to pay interest, it’s not realistic for everyone.

 I thought that rather than being critical of people who happen to have large credit card balances, a better option is to show you just how much better off you can be if you’re one of those people and you can get to a better situation by paying off more of your balance.